tierneytim/OPM/README.md

 D = spm_eeg_filter(S);
 ```

-We can verify this by once again looking  at SPM display and highlighting hte `OTHER` tab
+We can verify this by once again looking  at SPM display and highlighting the `OTHER` tab

 <p align="center">
 <img src="readme/filterExample.PNG" width="600"/>